kavutsss/Project-1-module3/README.md

 ```
 # Firebase setup

-# -Go to firebase Console
+ -Go to Firebase Console
-# -Create a new project
+ -Create a new project
-# -Enable Firestore
+-Enable Firestore
-# -Copy config to src/firebase.js
+ -Copy config to src/firebase.js

 ## Run the app
 ```